 Wanaka is a delightful lakeside town in the Otago region of New Zealand’s South Island.
 It is situated at the southern end of Lake Wanaka, surrounded by mountains, and is the gateway to Mount Aspiring National Park.
 Wanaka is primarily a winter ski resort town, but has both summer and winter seasons based around its many attractions.
-Its population of almost 9,000 swells in peak seasons, with domestic and international tourists.
+Its population of around 11,550 swells in peak seasons, with domestic and international tourists.

 Wanaka (originally called Pembroke) was settled during the gold rush in the 19th Century.
 Its present site was first surveyed in 1863.
 Tourism began in the town in 1867 with the opening of the first hotel, by Theodore Russell.
 Pembroke was renamed Wanaka in 1940.